vJoeyz/attributes/packages/untransform/README.md

 # `untransform` Attribute

-Untransform all parents of a fixed element to prevent unwanted positioning behaviors.
+Move a `position: fixed` element ouside of its stacking context to avoid unwanted behaviors because of transformed parents.

 ## CDN Import